 Here are a few variations…

-Bend Knees One of the great things about yoga is that modifications open the doors to yoga to students of all abilities.
+Bend Knees Downward Facing Dog With Bent Knees: One of the great things about yoga is that modifications open the doors to yoga to students of all abilities.
 When you modify Downward Facing Dog, the physical focus is on lengthening the spine and opening up your upper back.
-That means you get the same benefits from bending your knees as you would with straight knees (the only difference is that you wouldn’t get such a deep stretch for the hamstrings.
+That means you get the same benefits from bending your knees as you would with straight knees.
+The only difference is that you wouldn’t get such a deep stretch for the hamstrings.

-Bend Knees & Block Bend knees and rest each hand on a a yoga block.
+Bend Knees & Block Bend knees and rest each hand on a yoga block.

 Here are some quick teaching tips for Downward Facing Dog Pose…